 F. Caudal hemimaxillectomy

-Radiation therapy is second to surgery in terms of success of local tumor control.
+Radiation therapy is second to surgery in terms of the success of local tumor control.
 It is usually reserved for oral tumors that are unable to be removed completely.
 It is a well-tolerated form of therapy in animals.

-Malignant melamonas have a high metastatic rate (spread of cancer to other organs) in both human and veterinary medicine.
+Malignant melanomas have a high metastatic rate (spread of cancer to other organs) in both human and veterinary medicine.
 For patients with malignant melanoma, the Oncept® Canine Melanoma Vaccine produced by Merial® has proven to be a successful innovation in extending remission up to three times longer than those previously achievable.
 This vaccine is administered into the inner thigh muscle of the dog with a needle-free transdermal device, and requires four initial injections at two-week intervals, followed by boosters every six months.
 The vaccine has an extremely low incidence of side effects.

 The Canine Melanoma Vaccine treatment is new veterinary oncology but has been fully approved.
 The vaccine works by alerting the patient’s own immune system to the presence of melanoma proteins.
-This is a novel approach in cancer medicine which results in the immune system fighting the cancer cells that remain in the body.
+This is a novel approach in cancer medicine that results in the immune system fighting the cancer cells that remain in the body.

 Oral melanoma is an aggressive disease with a high potential to metastasize to other organs, usually the lungs.
 The median survival of dogs with no treatment is 65 days.
-The median survival for dogs treated with surgery alone varies from 150 to 318 days with less than 35% of dogs surviving one year post-diagnosis.
+The median survival for dogs treated with surgery alone varies from 150 to 318 days with less than 35% of dogs surviving one-year post-diagnosis.
 The median survival time for dogs treated with radiation therapy is 211 to 363 days and for cats 66 to 224 days.
-Other factors such as the tumor size, stage and success of the first treatment can also predict how well or poorly the pet will do.
+Other factors such as the tumor size, stage, and success of the first treatment can also predict how well or poorly the pet will do.
 Dogs with tumors smaller than 2 cm diameter have a median survival time of 511 days compared to 164 days for those with tumors greater than 2 cm diameter or lymph node metastasis.
 This is in contrast to dogs with tumors bigger than 2 cm and metastases, who usually succumb to the disease within five months (approximately 25% of dogs will be alive one year after diagnosis if treated).

 The addition of the melanoma vaccine to treatment protocols has been shown to significantly extend patient survival times.
 While the specific result varies from one patient to another, most patients experience a doubling or tripling of expected survival times.